 Chkdsk Volume and Filepath

 Chkdsk can be run on specific drives and folders.
-Once you specific a drive or a folder (by giving its path) the chkdsk will only check the targeted drive/file.
+Once you specify a drive or a folder (by giving its path) the chkdsk will only check the targeted drive/file.
 This will save you a lot of time if you are suspecting problems with a specific drive or file/folder.
 You don’t have to run the chkdsk on the entire hard disk.

-The format for specifying a volume or filepath is: CHKDSK [volume[[path]filename]]] [/Switch]
+The format for specifying a volume or file path is: CHKDSK [volume[[path]filename]]] [/Switch]

 For example, if you want to check the D drive on your system, you will write this command: chkdsk d: /r